ibm-cloud-docs/cis/about.md

 |------------------------------|-----------------|
 |These attacks consist of a flood of traffic at ISO Layer 3 (the network layer), such as ICMP floods), or at Layer 4 (the transport layer), such as TCP SYN floods or reflected UDP floods). |These are attacks that send malicious ISO Layer-7 requests (the application layer), such as GET floods.  |
 | Automatically blocked at our edge | {{site.data.keyword.cis_short_notm}} handles these with Defense Mode, WAF, and security-level settings. |
 {: caption="Table 1.
-Types of network attacks" caption-side="left"}
+Types of network attacks" caption-side="bottom"}

 ### On-demand anti-DDoS
 {: #cis-on-demand-anti-ddos}